mesb/mesb.github.io/_posts/2016-07-08-on-problem-solving.md

 ### What is the problem?<a id="orgheadline2"></a>

-Given a tree structure or object, identify the number of leaves or nodes in the tree.
+Given a tree structure or object, identify the number of leaves or nodes on the tree.

 ### What is the unkown?<a id="orgheadline3"></a>